2019 MTV MIAW Awards

-The 7th Annual MTV Millennial Awards took place on June 23, 2019 at the Palacio de los Deportes in Mexico City.
+The 7th Annual MTV MIAW Awards took place on June 23, 2019, at the Palacio de los Deportes in Mexico City.
 It was broadcast live by MTV Latin America.
 The awards celebrated the best of Latin music and the digital world of the millennial generation.
 The list of nominees were revealed on May 6, 2019.
 Leading the list of nominees were J Balvin, Bad Bunny and Paulo Londra with five nominations each and Anitta with three nominations under her belt.